Submissions

 A story is a graceful line rather than a staggered inverted pyramid; it has an arc, a beginning-middle-end, a graceful spine with limbs attached in just the right places.

-In a pitch, tell us the story you want to write as if you were telling it to friends over dinner—which is to say, be compelling and demonstrate that you have a strong grasp on the narrative.
+In a pitch, tell us the story you want to write as if you were telling it to friends over dinner—be compelling and demonstrate that you have a strong grasp on the narrative.
 Also, show us why you are the person to write the story: How are you uniquely situated to tackle the material?
 Do you have the cooperation of key sources?
 What other legwork have you done on the reporting front?

 There is no minimum or maximum length for pitches.
 Use your judgment.